-- Demand forecasts the load for the National Electricity Market to meet. - Supply forecasts the operational performance parameters applied to the generators, DSP and transmission elements. - An assessment of the demand and supply balance that determines whether the reliability standard will be met
+- Demand forecasts the load for the National Electricity Market to meet. - Supply forecasts the operational performance parameters applied to the generators, dispatchable loads DSP4 and transmission elements. - An assessment of the demand and supply balance that determines whether the reliability standard will be met

 Each of these comprises various components and may rely on different inputs.
-Figure 2 provides a high-level overview of the end-to-end process.
+Figure 2 provides a high-leveln overview of the end-to-end process and highlights the different methodology documents that explain the different processes and their inputs.